Rekciuq/git-gud-coder/README.md

 Then you can actually initialize the project with the script

 (run the script from root project directory)
+The script may be rather slow depending on CPU, because of reformatting videos to HLS.

 ```bash
 npm run init